How cricket has reacted to the coronavirus pandemic

 What postponements have been confirmed?

 England are effectively on hiatus, having beaten a hasty retreat from Sri Lanka midway through a tour match in Colombo.
 That two-match series is due to be re-arranged, potentially for January, but no decisions have been made yet.
 The wider game has been put on hold until at least May 28, pushing back the start of the Specsavers County Championship and sweeping seven rounds of fixtures with it.
-Similar decisions have been taken globally, with the lucrative Indian Premier League pushed back to an optimistic start date of April 15.
+Similar decisions have been taken globally, with the lucrative Indian Premier League having been suspended until further notice.
 Ad-hoc decisions were taken elsewhere, with India and South Africa intending to play two impacted ODIs in the future but Australia and New Zealand agreeing to scrub two from the books.
 Ireland have had to postpone two important series, away in Zimbabwe and home to Bangladesh.

 What is the plan for the English season?

-The ECB have made it clear that they will prioritise its most lucrative forms of cricket when the green light finally comes.
+The ECB has made it clear that it will prioritise its most lucrative forms of cricket when the green light finally comes.
 That means all England internationals leap to the front of the queue, starting with the first Test of the summer against the West Indies from June 4.
 After that the popular Vitality Blast Twenty20 tournament and the inaugural season of The Hundred will be pushed.
-To the likely disappointment of purists and county members, the County Championship, due to start on April 12, is almost certain to be reduced and could yet be cancelled entirely for a year.
+To the likely disappointment of purists and county members, the County Championship, which was scheduled to start on April 12, is almost certain to be reduced and could yet be cancelled entirely for a year.

 What are the options?